- Council Meeting – January 5, 2021, at 6:30 PM. Zoom Invite: us02web.zoom.us/j/86212686053

 2. Comprehensive Plan revisions and zoning of the mill site at 4302 Chambers Creek Road.

-The Town will be providing childcare this Fall from 7:00 AM to 5:45 PM at Cherrydale School.
+The Town provides childcare from 7:00 AM to 5:45 PM at Cherrydale School.
 Registration is currently open.
 Additional information is available on the Town’s official website or contact the Community Center at 253.581.1076. townofsteilacoom.org/156/Youth-Programs

-- 5 responses for persons in crisis/welfare checks
+- 1 response for persons in crisis/welfare checks

 No-contact online crime reporting is available.
 Please see the Public Safety webpage for more details: townofsteilacoom.org/160/Public-Safety